Shauna Coxsey: Climbing career

 Coxsey was mainly active in competition climbing and has participated in several international competitions in bouldering.
 She has won the British Bouldering Championships on multiple occasions.
 In 2012, she won the 9th edition of the Melloblocco and placed 2nd in the World Cup stages in Log-Dragomer and Innsbruck.
 She finished third in the 2012 Bouldering World Cup.
 In 2013, she cleanly ascended her first problem graded when she climbed Nuthin' But Sunshine in Rocky Mountain National Park.
 In November, she was appointed one of the UK's first British Mountaineering Council Ambassadors.

 In 2014, Coxsey placed second overall in the IFSC Bouldering World Cup, and fourth at the Bouldering World Championships in Munich.
-The same year, she became the third woman ever to boulder when she topped New Baseline in Magic Wood near the Swiss town of Chur.
+The same year, she became the third woman ever to boulder when she topped New Base Line in Magic Wood near the Swiss town of Chur.
 In 2015, she won the British Bouldering Championships in Sheffield and took first place at the Bouldering World Cup in Munich.

 In late 2016, Coxsey suffered a shoulder injury which prevented her from competing in that year's Bouldering World Championships, despite topping the overall rankings in the Bouldering World Cup.
 She won four IFSC Climbing World Cups in Meiringen (SUI), Kazo (JPN), Innsbruck (AUT) and Sheffield (UK).
 At the World Cup in Munich (GER) she placed second.
 In 2017, she again won four Bouldering World Cup stages, in Meiringen (SUI), Kazo (JPN), Mumbai (IND) and Vail (USA).
 In Munich (GER) she again placed second and secured the overall 2017 title.
 Despite being primarily a boulderer, she began training in lead and speed as part of her bid for the 2020 Olympics, which would feature rockclimbing for the first time as a combined discipline.